Why No Sex After Egg Retrieval

 The patient is under sedation during the egg retrieval surgery.
 A speculum is placed so the doctor can clean the vagina with warm saline, then she will insert a needle into each of the ovary and follicle sacs (one at a time) to aspirate the egg and fluid from each follicle.
 This is called egg aspiration and takes about 10 minutes.

-See also: How to Have Sex in VR Chat
+See also: How Do Frogs Have Sex?

 During the ovarian stimulation process, the patient may experience cramping and bloating.
 This is because the ovaries are overstimulated, which can cause the follicles to enlarge.